SyzdykovSherkhan/quiz_project/README.md

         ]
       }

-Any backend developer in django can work in django admin, then I won't documentation for work in django admin
+Any backend developer in django can work in django admin, then I won't document working in django admin